dart-lang/site-www/src/null-safety/index.md

 ### Creating a null-safe package or app {#create}

-The templates used by the [`dart create`][] command and IDEs aren't null safe yet, so you need to migrate the code they create.
+The templates used by the [`dart create`][] command and IDEs aren't null safe before Dart 2.13, so you need to migrate the code they create.
 For example:

 ```terminal